SimpleServerless/dynamic-routing/README.md

 You will find in this repo:
 - A single CDK file (app.py) that will scan lambda_function.py for decorators ex: `@router.rest("GET", "/students")` and automatically generate API Gateway (REST) or AppSync (GraphQL) endpoints.
-- All the infrastructure as code needed to deploy fully functional APIs via SAM which is an AWS extension of CloudFormation
+- All the infrastructure as code needed to deploy fully functional APIs via CDK
 - A simple script (`run_local.py`) that makes it easy to iterate and debug locally
 - Commands to invoke a deployed lambda and tail its logs in realtime (`make invoke`, `make tail`)